We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 1. White Vinegar and Dish Soap

-Fill a small bowl about halfway with white vinegar, which fruit flies are more attracted to than most substances.
+Fill a small bowl about halfway with white vinegar, which fruit flies are attracted to — it’s also used as a main ingredient in some commercial baits, proving its efficacy in attracting the pests.
 Add a little dish soap so that the fruit flies drown rather than float.
 Leave the dish uncovered on the counter for easy access.
 Feel free to place more than one bowl in different spots around your kitchen.

 2. Old Beer or Wine Bottles